nnuval/nnuval.github.io/_posts/2016-12-11-SocketIO-Basics.md

 the basic idea.
 The trickiest thing for me to understand was how "emit" works and how does the Model View Controller (MVC) paradigm apply.

 I like to think of MVC as three people who have to work together.
-Two of them don't like each other (M and V) so one of them (C) is stuck playing the middle man in the group.
+Two of them don't like each other (M and V), so one of them (C) is stuck playing the middle man in the group.

 ![mvc](/assets/mvc.PNG)

+Q: Can tasks be accoplished if 2 out of 3 people don't like each other?
+A: In this case Yes.

+Here is how a popup login box is handled: